jellefishe/Retro-Dodgeball/README.md

 Jquery css/html project:

-small fun dodge game with 5 second invinsibility in the beginning
+Small fun dodge game with 5 second invincibility in the beginning

-try to get the most points by staying alive the longest!
+Try to get the most points by staying alive the longest!

-leave your score in the comment section
+Leave your score in the comment section